 B. TEAM NAMA (optional, chapter’s choice to participate)

 2. In order to set up an adequate number of reviewers for TEAM NAMA, we ask teams to indicate preliminary intention to participate.
 Advisors will receive an email in mid-November asking about intention to participate.
-This is certainly non-binding, but will enable the committee to recruit enough reviewers ahead of time.
+This is certainly non-binding, but will enable the committee to recruit enough reviewers.

 Please allow three weeks for review by two NAMA members and for return to your chapter.